ONLYOFFICE/Kubernetes-DocSpace/README.md

 ## Deploy ONLYOFFICE Apps

+Note: The names of the deployed resources are not affected by the product name.
+Resources such as the `docspace-data` PVC, the `docspace-jwt` secret, the ConfigMaps and the `test-docspace` Pod keep their names, so that an existing installation can be upgraded without recreating them.

 Note: It may be required to apply `SecurityContextConstraints` policy when installing into OpenShift cluster, which adds permission to run containers from a user whose `ID = 104`.

 To do this, run the following commands: